hdigital/teaching/README.md

 # Teaching material

-Holger Döring // GESIS – Leibniz Institute for the Social Sciences

-+ code snippets mainly from teaching at the University of Bremen until 2021
+Holger Döring — code snippets mainly from teaching at the University of Bremen until 2021

 ---